WayPointVenturesOrg/coursewarelibrary/ENU/M365001WV/0101-Provisioning and configuring a Microsoft 365 tenant.md

 ### Scenario

 Now that you've provisioned a Microsoft 365 tenant, your next step is adding additional licenses and products for additional features and cloud services.
-For this exercise, you'll add the **Enterprise Mobility + Security E5** subscription to enable additional management and security services to the tenant.
+For this exercise, you'll add the **Microsoft Entra ID P2** subscription to enable additional management and security services to the tenant.

 The main tasks for this exercise are as follows: